Cindy597/msan622/homework3/README.md

 Brushing button.

 Customization:

-1).I added `showPoints=TRUE` in `ggparcoord` to show points in the plot.
-In addition to the lines shown in the plot, the points can display a big picture to audience about the dense and distribution of each variable.
+* I added `showPoints=TRUE` in `ggparcoord` to show points in the plot.
+In addition to the lines shown in the plot, the points can display a big picture to audience about the dense and distribution of each variable;

-2).
-In order to retrive the trend for a specific region, I modified my code to add a highlight function.
+* In order to retrive the trend for a specific region, I modified my code to add a highlight function.
 The code is shown fellowing:
 ```
 palette<-brewer_pal(type="qual",palette=color_theme)(4)
 Region<-levels(sub_data$Region)